sidmani/anodize/readme.md

 The key `object.sort`, if specified, is the sort key of the documents in their respective directory list.
 Otherwise, they are sorted lexicographically by filename.

 ### Templates
-Anodize uses the Liquid templating language (through liquidjs).
+Anodize uses the Liquid templating language through [liquidjs](https://github.com/harttle/liquidjs).

-Two top-level objects are available:
+Four top-level objects are available:

 `object` contains the current file's metadata.
 - `id`: the filename, excluding the `.md` file extension